en

 How barcode scanning software works in identity verification

-Now, let’s have a look at how exactly these barcodes are handled during identity document verification.
-This process consists of three basic steps: detection, reading and decoding, and parsing.
+Now, let’s have a look at how barcodes are handled during identity document verification.
+This process consists of three basic steps: detection, reading and decoding, and data parsing.

 1. Barcode detection

-If your barcode reading software faces a new document type, it runs a barcode detector.
-Simply put, this detector looks for objects that look like barcodes.
-Then, it analyzes each find and determines its type.
+If barcode reading software faces a new document type, it runs a barcode detector.
+The detector looks for objects that resemble barcodes, then analyzes each candidate and determines its type.

 2. Barcode reading and decoding